Swati-Tanu/Weather-Bytes/README.md

   <img src="public/images/logo.jpg" alt="html"  height="100"/>
   <br>
   <br>
-  <p>Welcome to Weather Bytes, a weather forecast website that keep it's user  informed with the latest weather updates.
-This website is designed to get you the accurate weather forecasts for your location, no matter where you are.</p>
+  <p>Welcome to Weather Bytes, a weather forecast website that informs users of the latest weather updates.
+This website is designed to get users accurate weather forecasts for their location, no matter where they are. </p>
 </div>
 <hr>